scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    separation between content and display options. :label:`customization`

-At no point does the user have to worry about the intermediate rendering step.
-We can see this directly if we look at the example in Figure :ref:`schematic`, which is a customized version of Figure :ref:`layout`.
+To explore what this looks like in practice we have altered the example from Figure :ref:`layout` with some basic display options, to customize the appearance of the plot shown in Figure :ref:`customization`.
 Using the ``%%opts`` magic we have specified various display attributes about the plot including aspects, line widths, the ``cmap`` and the ``sublabel_format``.
-By printing the string representation of the content and the options separately we can see immediately how there are two distinct objects, and also how they correspond, with each entry in the ``OptionsTree`` matching an applicable object type.
-Finally, in the output section of Figure :ref:`schematic` we can see how these options have resulted in the desired output.
-Despite all the changes, the data structure will be identical to the one generated in Figure :ref:`layout`, except the different ``id`` value.
+By printing the string representation of the content (cell 6) and the options (cell 7) separately we can see immediately how there are two distinct objects, and also how they correspond, with each entry in the ``OptionsTree`` matching an applicable object type.
+Finally, in the actual rendered output, we can see that all these display options have taken effect, even though the actual data structure is differs from the object rendered in Figure :ref:`layout` only in the ``id`` value.

+A major benefit of separating data and customization options in this way is that all the options can be gathered in one place.
+There is no longer any need to dig deep into the documentation of a particular plotting package for a particular option as all the options are easily accessible via a tab-completable IPython magic and are documented via the ``help`` function.
+This ease of discovery once again enables a workflow where the visualization details of a plot can be easily and quickly iteratively refined after the user has determined that some data is of interest.

+The options system is also inherently extendable.
+New options may be added at any time, and will immediately become available for tab-completion.
+In fact, the plotting code for each Element and container type may be switched out completely and independently, and the options system will automatically reflect the changes in the available customization options.
+This approach lets the user work with a variety of plotting backends at the same time, without even having to worry about the different plotting APIs.

 This three-part design explicitly supports the workflows that are common in science, repeatedly switching between phases of exploration